Qualitative properties for solutions to conformally invariant fourth order critical systems: Description of the results

-Here is a brief description of our plan for the remaining part of the paper.
+Here is a brief description of our plan for the remaining part of this paper.
 In Section~\ref{section2}, we summarize some basic definitions.
 In Section~\ref{section3}, we prove that solutions to \eqref{oursystem} are non-singular and weakly positive.
 In addition, we show that Theorem~\ref{theorem1} holds for weak solutions to \eqref{oursystem}.
-Hence, we apply a moving spheres method to provide that classical solutions are weak solutions as well.
+Hence, we apply a moving spheres method to prove the classification for each component.
+Using the classification form the norm of a vectorial solution we show that classical solutions are weak solutions as well.
+Hence, a direct integral method is used to given an alternative proof of the classification in Theorem~\ref{theorem1} for weak solutions.
 Besides, we also prove that solutions from Theorem~\ref{theorem1} are extremal functions for a Sobolev embedding theorem.
 In Section~\ref{section4}, we obtain that singular solutions are as well classical.
 Thus, we employ an asymptotic moving planes method to show they are rotationally invariant about the origin.
 Therefore, on the singular case \eqref{oursystem} is equivalent to a fourth order ODE system in the real line.
 In this direction, we use its Hamiltonian energy to define a suitable Pohozaev-type invariant.
 Finally, we perform a delicate ODE analysis to prove a removable-singularity classification for solutions to \eqref{oursystem} based on the sign of the Pohozaev invariant.
-Then, as a direct consequence, we provide the proof of Theorem~\ref{theorem2}.
+Then, as a direct consequence, we give the proof of Theorem~\ref{theorem2}.